-So the story goes that when the Beach Boys were recording ‘Caroline No’, Brian Wilson wanted the ending to be melancholic with the sounds of a train and dogs.
+So the story goes that when the Beach Boys were recording ‘Caroline No’, Brian Wilson wanted the ending to be melancholic with the sounds of a train and dogs, instead of instruments.

 But the tale does show that rock musicians have been working at trying to get a “different” sound for close to 60 years, even to the point of making their own instruments.

 An early example was Queen guitarist Brian May.
 Now close to being a billionaire, May grew up in a poor household but had an electrical engineer father Harold who had enough smarts to build the family’s TV and radio sets.

 Over two years, father and son built Brian’s signature guitar The Fireplace out of, well, yes, the family 100-year old fireplace, (complete with worm holes which he filled in with matchsticks) a bit of a table, a motorcycle spring and mum’s knitting needle as pat of the tremolo.

 May had seen Jeff Beck onstage coaxing wonderfully weird sounds by holding his axe up against his amps.

 He recalled, “I think I was the first person ever to make en electric guitar that was designed to make feedback to make it swing, rather than see it as a nuisance.”

 Two Australian examples would be J. Walker aka Machine Translations using unconventional effects like broken pianos with the front removed and strings played directly, and Kimbra’s experimental onstage set-up, which she explains below.